PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

   * At least 500 GiB-months of unused storage-time can be recovered.
   * At least 50 GiB-months of error-state ZKAPs can be recovered.
   * At least 100 vouchers can be recovered.
+  * Recovery using ZKAPAuthorizer with schema version N can be performed with a backup at schema version <= N.

 Backed Up ZKAPs
 ~~~~~~~~~~~~~~~